 By Sherrema Bower

-The City of Flint’s recycling program and the closing of Points of Distribution Sites (PODS) were the topics of interest at the Flint Neighborhoods United (FNU) monthly meeting at Woodside Church, Saturday, Sept.
+The City of Flint’s recycling program and the closing of Points of Distribution Sites (PODS) were topics of interest at the Flint Neighborhoods United (FNU) monthly meeting at Woodside Church, Saturday, Sept.
 9. About 25 people attended, representing a variety of community groups.

 Heather Griffin, waste services coordinator at the City of Flint, summarized the City’s recycling program, started in 2013, when Republic Services contracted with the City of Flint.
 Since then the registered resident participation in the City’s recycling program has grown from eight percent to 27 percent.